 Anyone who suffers a felony conviction (domestic violence or otherwise) in California is banned from owning or possessing a firearm or ammunition for LIFE.

 Additionally, Federal law also bans anyone convicted of any domestic violence crime, misdemeanor OR felony, from owning or possessing a firearm for LIFE.

 False accusations of domestic violence happen more often than people think.
 The charges you face determine how your case is handled.
 For example, in California, the defendant usually faces general assault or battery charges.
 It is then up to the state to prove the victim was a spouse, dating partner, or other family member, which makes the case a domestic violence one.
-Graham Donath or one of the other attorneys in our firm may ask you the following questions:
+Graham Donath, our award-winning Riverside domestic violence lawyer, may ask you the following questions:

 Was this a case of self-defense?
 Sometimes, the perpetrator of domestic vabuse is the alleged victim.
 In some jurisdictions, police must initially arrest the person who looks like the primary aggressor in domestic violence cases.
 Yet if you committed an aggressive act in self-defense, your attorney can craft your case accordingly and open the issue in court.

 Being accused of a crime is a daunting prospect.
 Knowing the facts about how the criminal charge process works can help bring you some peace of mind.
 Here are some frequently asked questions and answers about criminal charges and domestic violence.